 At the same time, it is incredibly clear which demographic is still denied access to almost all of the “privileges” in the USA’s democratic society built off the back of the Atlantic slave trade, and still routinely brutalised/killed in shared communal spaces and at home across the country, and we should all know in our hearts that lives belonging to (especially, queer/trans) Black people should be treated, at least, with the actual dignity of human life.

-[Late May/June 2020 Update: You can learn more about Black Lives Matter here, and see the Black Panter Party’s 1968 Reading list here.
+[Late May/June 2020 Update: You can learn more about Black Lives Matter here, and see the Black Panther Party’s 1968 Reading list here.
+My favourite playlist of videos on racial and social justice featuring bell hooks is here.
 A list of books from one of my favourite writers, Audre Lorde, is here.
 For a more global, Pan-African perspective, check out Akala’s Natives, he also narrates his own audiobook version.
 To learn more about the community-centric outcomes that the USA-focused abolitionist movement wishes to achieve, tailored to the USA, please check out 8toAbolition.]

 We should also realise that colonialism never changed itself, it just put on a different shirt when it got called out over and over again, and that there is still an inherent privilege to being born American when it comes to the global narrative.
 (By this I mean that somehow, American-born perspectives of race and class, and how to make progress and heal, tend to overshadow perspectives, stories and problems from people elsewhere.
 Also, Akala addresses a similar point in his 10th Chapter of Natives where he addresses American exceptionalism.)